By Christopher Brown of OCDCarCare.com

 Within general car care or vehicle cleaning, this is good because low Surface Energy causes water beading, water sheeting, and helps vehicle surfaces to remain cleaner.

 In terms of ceramic paint coatings, Surface Energy is crucial because it explains key benefits which coatings provide to automotive surfaces.
-Additionally, understanding surface energy allows to better understand, maintain, and troubleshoot potential ceramic coating surface issues.
+Understanding surface energy allows to better understand, maintain, and troubleshoot potential ceramic coating surface issues.

 Ceramic Coating Hydrophobic Properties: Terms & Concepts Defined